-- · A candidate therapeutic identified - A draft Target Product Profile (see Appendix) developed - Measures of identity, activity and purity developed - Reproducible disease/injury modifying activity demonstrated with the candidate in preclinical model(s) relevant to the target indication(s).
-For a biologic or small molecule candidate, disease/injury modifying activity must be demonstrated on a clinically relevant human stem/progenitor or cancer stem cell population - Initial studies performed assessing mechanism of action, pharmacokinetics (PK) (bio-distribution) and early safety - For allogeneic stem cell based cell therapies, to be eligible for the next stage of CIRM funding (TRAN): - Cells meet the Good Tissue Practices requirements for donor eligibility, or there is plan in place to address (donor eligibility requirements are described here.) - Cell source (tissue or cell line) has been appropriately consented by donor for intended use and for clinical development and sale
+- A candidate therapeutic identified - A draft Target Product Profile (see Appendix) developed - · Measures of identity, activity and purity developed - Demonstration of reproducible disease/injury modifying activity: - For candidates composed of or manufactured from stem cells, reproducible disease/injury modifying activity is demonstrated with the candidate in preclinical model(s) relevant to the target indication(s). - For all other biologic or small molecule candidates (not manufactured from stem cells), disease/injury modifying activity must be demonstrated on or with a clinically relevant human stem/progenitor or cancer stem cell population - Initial studies performed assessing mechanism of action, pharmacokinetics (PK) (bio-distribution) and early safety - For allogeneic stem cell based cell therapies, to be eligible for the next stage of CIRM funding (TRAN): - Cells meet the Good Tissue Practices requirements for donor eligibility, or there is plan in place to address (donor eligibility requirements are described here.) - Cell source (tissue or cell line) has been appropriately consented by donor for intended use and for clinical development and sale